-Bacteria Classification: Enterobacteriaceae, Salmonella Species: Salmonella enterica Subspecies: Salmonella enterica subsp. enterica^{1,2} Serogroup: B Serovar: Typhimurium Strain: 14028s ΔfruR3 Original Source: Salmonella enterica (S. enterica) subsp.
+Bacteria Classification: Enterobacteriaceae, Salmonella Species: Salmonella enterica Subspecies: Salmonella enterica subsp. enterica^{1,2} Serogroup: B Serovar: Typhimurium Strain: 14028s Original Source: Salmonella enterica (S. enterica) subsp. enterica, strain 14028s was originally known as strain

-- enterica, strain 14028s $\Delta fruR$ (serovar Typhimurium) was derived from strain 14028s (strain 14028s was originally known as strain 14028, however, a variant of the original strain with a rough colony morphology was designated 14028r and the original smooth strain was renamed 14028s).
-Strain 14028 is a descendent of strain CDC 6516-60 which was isolated from pooled hearts and livers of 4-week-old chickens.4 - Comments: The $\Delta fruR$ mutant of strain 14028s was produced by creating a PCR product with fruR homologous sequences at the 5' and 3' ends of a linear fragment containing a kanamycin resistance cassette.
-S. enterica subsp. enterica, strain 14028s was transformed, and insertion of the kan cassette in place of fruR was confirmed by PCR.
-The final non-polar deletions were constructed by elimination of the kan cassette.5 The complete genome (GenBank: CP001363.1) and plasmid (GenBank: CP001362.1) sequences are available for strain 14028s.
-Additional information regarding NR-12171 is available at the Resource Center for Biodefense Proteomics Research (BPRC).
+- enterica, strain 14028s was originally known as strain 14028.
+A variant of the original strain with a rough colony morphology was designated 14028r and the original smooth strain was renamed 14028s.
+Strain 14028 is a descendent of strain CDC 6516-60 which was isolated from pools of hearts and livers of 4-week-old chickens.3 - Comments: The complete genome (GenBank: CP001363.1) and plasmid (GenBank: CP001362.1) sequences are available.
+Additional information regarding NR-12154 is available at the Resource Center for Biodefense Proteomics Research (BPRC).

 S. enterica are Gram-negative, rod-shaped, flagellated bacteria.
 The species is divided into six subspecies (I, II, IIIa, IIIb, IV, VI) where only subspecies I, subsp. enterica, is considered of clinical relevance.
-Salmonellosis (non-typhoidal), due to the greater than 1500 serovars of S. enterica subsp. enterica, is one of the most common food-borne diseases with an estimated two million cases that occur in the United States every year.6 Pathogenicity results from a variety of virulence factors found in plasmids, prophages, and five pathogenicity islands which allow these organisms to colonize and infect host organisms.7
+Salmonellosis (non-typhoidal), due to the greater than 1500 serovars of S. enterica subsp. enterica, is one of the most common food-borne diseases with an estimated two million cases that occur in the United States every year.4 Pathogenicity results from a variety of virulence factors found in plasmids, prophages, and five pathogenicity islands which allow these organisms to colonize and infect host organisms.^{5,6}

 S. enterica subsp. enterica serovar Typhimurium (formerly Salmonella typhimurium) is a major cause of gastroenteritis.
 These bacteria are host generalists that occur in humans and many other mammals.
-Septic shock resulting in part from lipopolysaccharide (LPS) is a primary complication associated with serovar Typhimurium infection.8 Due to its similarity to the clinical and pathological effects in humans, calves are currently used as an animal model for human enterocolitis caused by this serotype.9 Additionally, this serovar causes typhoid-like disease in mice and is used as a mouse model of human typhoid fever.4
+Septic shock resulting in part from lipopolysaccharide (LPS) is a primary complication associated with serovar Typhimurium infection.7 Due to its similarity to the clinical and pathological effects in humans, calves are currently used as an animal model for human enterocolitis caused by this serotype.8 Additionally, this serovar causes typhoid-like disease in mice and is used as a mouse model of human typhoid fever.3